mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 I remember a conversation I overheard once while riding the "L" in Chicago.

 The train car was fairly full.
 Two men were talking with each other a few seats up.
 Loudly.
 Seemed to be in their 40s.
 Sports, work, life.
 The usual.
 You could sort of tell that some of the other people in the car were half listening too.
-It was hard not too frankly.
+It was hard not to frankly.
 The men either didn't notice this or didn't care.

 Their conversation eventually turned to romance, and at this point I started to get curious about where things were headed.
 Because, given that the train car had already heard all about financial troubles, health issues, and family members with addiction problems, these guys did not seem to be holding much back.

 One of the guys started telling about this date or something.
 He and a woman had apparently gone back to someone's apartment, when the woman had passed out.
 Which doesn't seem entirely normal, now does it?
 And then the narrator stated to his friend in a completely matter of fact way, "You know, I guess I could have raped her."
 Which itself is a pretty terrible thing to overhear on the train, but what really got me is the way he said it: he said it as if to imply that he was actually a really good guy because he didn't!

-I mean, Christ! at least he didn't, but is that the standard us men are going to hold ourselves too?
+I mean, Christ! at least he didn't, but is that the standard us men are going to hold ourselves to?
 If someone passes out with you and you are sober enough to remember the ordeal, how does raping them even cross your mind?
 And ok, let's say such a thought did happen to pop into your head for some reason.
 How can you feel it's ok to loudly talk about that on a train with a bunch of women sitting all around you!?!

 Of course I didn't say anything but I did spend the next hour imagining many scenarios in which I did.
 I guess I could have killed him too.
 I didn't though.